Updated: Aug 30

 They provide the answers that you so desperately want to hear.
 Just like how the magician delivers a rabbit from a hat.

 To make matters worse, they often prey on life events like death of a loved one, fear of eternal punishment, questioning one's faith, and so on.
+However the undue influence is exerted, it can have a potentially drastic effect on anyone who finds themself in the spotlight.

-Reason #5: Self Improvement
+Reason #5: Health and Self Improvement

-Many people yearn to be successful and set lofty life goals, only to realize that they are standing in their own way.
+Additionally, many people yearn to be successful and set lofty life goals, only to realize that they are standing in their own way.
 It's natural to turn to a friend, confidant, or mentor in these instances - and may even be the best path forward.

 Reason #6: Financial Gain